Land Husbandry Specialist Group

 The effects of improved land husbandry are clearly shown by well-managed mulch-based zero-till (ZT) systems of agriculture, also known as Conservation Agriculture (CA).
-The principles and practices of better land husbandry have been fully validated by the widely-adopted experiences of farmers and researchers in Brazil and elsewhere, and have the principles and practices of better land husbandry have proved very beneficial to the health, productivity and conservation of the soil, to more stable crop production and the economics of farming, to water-availability for plants, to food security, to the wider environment, and to people’s livelihoods.
+Click here for a definition of CA. The principles and practices of better land husbandry have been fully validated by the widely-adopted experiences of farmers and researchers in Brazil and elsewhere, and have the principles and practices of better land husbandry have proved very beneficial to the health, productivity and conservation of the soil, to more stable crop production and the economics of farming, to water-availability for plants, to food security, to the wider environment, and to people’s livelihoods.

 The purpose of the Group’s international work is to: